 The “clean hands” investigations in Italy in the early 1990s swept away many powerful figures — and were seen as a watershed.
 But Rachman cites the case of Silvio Berlusconi, tried 22 times on charges ranging from tax evasion and bribery to corruption and association with the Cosa Nostra.
 He was convicted of tax fraud in an Italian court and sentenced to four years’ imprisonment – served as community service – but has now been cleared to stand for election as prime minister once again.#

-USA & Britain accept profitable onscreen violence and pornography but older civilisations are resisting it
+Time to declare independence – 4: USA & Britain accept profitable onscreen violence and pornography – older civilisations are resisting it

 Molly Scott Cato counted the costs of many aspects of contemporary life in Britain (2005, access here); now even so-called family newspapers regularly publish material which encourages voyeurism.
 Digital Spy recently commented on a Daily Mail article – one of its more harmless offerings – and one wonders what is prompting the “tide of sexual harassment allegations rising against British MPs from all parties” reported by the Financial Times and other media.